 English Football League Pyramid System

-The series of interconnected leagues is run in a hierarchical system with promotion and relegation in place across every division and It is that promotion/relegation aspect which provides most of the entertainment.
+The series of interconnected leagues are run in a hierarchical system with promotion and relegation in place across every division.
+This promotion/relegation aspect is exactly the element that entertains the most.

 Level 1: Premier League